skylight-hq/skylight.digital/_projects/va_diffusion_marketplace.md

 platform called the Diffusion Marketplace.
 The purpose of this platform is to empower VHA practitioners and other employees to identify and disseminate promising healthcare practices.

-We've aligned our delivery approach to the [VA's Digital Service Handbook](https://department-of-veterans-affairs.github.io/va-digital-service-handbook/digital-standards).
-And focused our initial product strategy on figuring out how to design an experience that leads to the wider adoption of three life-saving and cost-saving practices (for example, rapid naloxone delivery).
-These practices have already been proven to work at small subset of the VHA's healthcare facilities.
+We've aligned our delivery approach to the [VA's Digital Service Handbook](https://department-of-veterans-affairs.github.io/va-digital-service-handbook/digital-standards) and focused our initial product strategy on figuring out how to design an experience that leads to the wider adoption of three life-saving and cost-saving practices (for example, rapid naloxone delivery).
+These practices have already been proven to work at a small subset of the VHA's healthcare facilities.

 After validating our primary design solution through research and prototyping, we rapidly iterated toward the release of beta and production versions of the